 Take full advantage of modern tools

 There are many uses for technology in the home inspection industry to include drones, infrared scanners, moisture meters and laser thermometers.
 The two that are key to Total Picture Home Inspections are drones and thermal imaging inspections.
 We fly drones over rooftops, taking amazing high-quality video and pictures.
-We offer thermal scanning for assessing challenges with moisture intrusion, insufficient insulation, etc.
+We offer thermal scanning for assessing challenges with moisture intrusion, insufficient insulation, etc. Both are included in your home inspection in Northern Virginia.

 Many inspectors will defer an accessible roof to a roofer.
 We believe it is our responsibility to provide our opinion for the roof as it is one of the most important systems of a home.
 Furthermore, some roof tiles are just too fragile to walk on.
 Even a licensed roofer may break tiles.
 Other roofs are much too steep to traverse, a safety issue in itself.
 And how about the chimney?
 A total inspection examines the chimney cricket, flashings, the chase, chimney cap, flue and rain cap, many areas which are not available with a manual inspection.